acasamitjana/sreg/README.md

 ### Run the code
 - **Set-up configuration files**
-  - _setup.py_: original absolute paths are specified here.
-Please, update this according to your settings.
-Here, at least two directories should exist and subject id and filenames should be consistent across them:
+  - _setup.py_: create this file following the setup_example.py and according to your local machine and data directories.
+It contains the absolute paths to input data and the all the generated output registration paths.
+Here, at least two directories must exist and subject id and filenames should be consistent across them:
      - IMAGES_DIR: each subject is contained in a separated folder containting all (time)points.
 The folder name is the subject_id.
      - SEGMENTATION_DIR: each subject is contained in a separated folder containting all (time)points.
 The folder name is the subject_id.
  - **Run linear registration**